nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 - avoid it at all cost for things related to issues/product.
 Prefer writing in the relevant GitHub issue.
 - prefer GitHub discussions for something related to the project that doesn't fit into one particular issue
 - use it only when absolutely necessary.
-- When using instant messaging tool, prefer public channels if what you write are interesting for others (which is the case 90% of the time)
+- when using instant messaging tool, prefer public channels if what you write are interesting for others (which is the case 90% of the time)

 ## Usage of StackOverflow